SCEDC/tutorials/pds-lambda-docker/README.md

 13. Open `request.json` in the Cloud9 IDE, and change the value of `s3_output_bucket` to your own bucket.
 To decimate    different files, change the value of `s3_key`.

-13. Call your API by running:
+14. Call your API by running:

     ````
     curl -X POST -H "Content-Type: application/json" -d @request.json https://your-api-url/decimate
     ````

     Replace `your-api-url` with the actual URL.
 This comment sends the contents of `request.json` to the API.

+## Accessing the Decimated Waveforms

+You can confirm that the decimated waveforms are in your S3 bucket by running `aws s3 ls s3://YOURBUCKETNAME` or navigating to the bucket in the AWS console.
+You can also download and plot them in [this notebook](../main/jupyter-notebooks/s3_view_decimated.ipynb).

 ## Links